Les Scarsella

 Scarsella returned to the West Coast in 1941 and launched a successful nine-year tenure in the top-level Pacific Coast League, hitting over .300 six times and winning MVP honors in 1944 (when he was the league's batting champion) and 1946.
 According to his obituary, Scarsella spurned the opportunity to return to the majors during the World War II manpower shortage, saying he preferred to remain in his native California rather than return to the East or Midwest to play in the majors.
 Charlie Metro was Scarsella's teammate with the Oakland Oaks in 1946.
 He said this of Scarsella: "Les Scarsella was my roommate at Oakland.
 Les was a great hitter.
 He had great years in the Pacific Coast League.
 He could have played more in the big leagues, but he could make more in the Coast League.
 At the time, he was making $1,500 a month and playing six months, making $9,000 a year in the Coast League, plus a chance at more money in the playoffs.
 He told me Cincinnati had offered him a contract for $5,000, but he wouldn't take it.
 He didn't want to take a cut to go to the big leagues."

 He was a member of the 1948 Oakland Oaks, who won the Pacific Coast League championship.
 The team was known as the "Nine Old Men", as Ernie Lombardi was 40, Billy Raimondi, Cookie Lavagetto, Floyd Speer, and Nick Etten were 35, Scarsella and Jack Salveson were 34, Dario Lodigiani was 32, and Mel Duezabou was 30.

 Scarsella died from a heart ailment in San Francisco nine years after his career ended.
 He was 45 years of age.

+In 2017, Scarsella was elected to the Pacific Coast League Hall of Fame, along with baseball historian, Dick Beverage.